Cincinnati, OH skyline

-Cincinnati, OH Crime Rate
+Cincinnati, OH Crime Rate & Safety

-Lower crime than 60% of U.S. cities
+Higher crime than 95% of major U.S. cities

 Is Cincinnati Safe?

-With an overall crime index of 103, Cincinnati has a 3% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 238.
-However, safety varies dramatically by neighborhood, with areas like Evendale earning an A+ grade while Millvale rates F.
+Cincinnati has a crime rate that is 98% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 144.

 Crime Index Comparison